Real-Time Kinematics-Based Sensor-Fault Detection for Autonomous Vehicles Using Single and Double Transport with Adaptive Numerical Differentiation: Using Sensor Data in Single and Double Transport

-The vehicle is equipped with onboard sensors including a compass, radar, rate gyro, and accelerometer.
-We assume that the azimuth of vehicle may vary with time, but otherwise the vehicle remains horizontal at all times, that is, the elevation and bank angles are always zero.
-Hence, the eigenangle $\theta$ is the azimuth angle.
+The vehicle is equipped with onboard sensors, including magnetometer, radar, rate gyros, and accelerometers.
+Some radar sensors use the Doppler effect to estimate velocity, in this article we assume that the radar provides only position data.
 To evaluate the terms in \eqref{single_transport} and \eqref{double_transport} using sensor data, we begin by resolving all the terms on the right-hand side (RHS) of \eqref{single_transport} and \eqref{double_transport} in $\rmF_{\rm B}$, which yields